-It sits on top of the location where Harvey Firestone, of tyre fame, had his estate.
+It sits on top of the location where Harvey Firestone, of tire fame, had his estate.

-The curvilinear building introduced luxury to tourism, and holiday makers and celebs ate it up.
+The curvilinear building introduced luxury to tourism, and leisure travelers and celebs ate it up.

-Frank Sinatra not only performed at the Fontainebleau’s nightclub, he also filmed on the premises.
+Frank Sinatra not only performed at the Fontainebleau’s nightclub but also filmed on the premises.